Clarkson-Applied-Data-Science/2024_ia651_Bekobo_Ahsan/README.md

 rf__max_depth: 10
 rf__min_samples_split: 10
 rf__min_samples_leaf: 4

+All three models achieved the same accuracy, precision and recall
 ## SMOTE Process
 To address the challenge of class imbalance in the loan approval prediction dataset, we applied SMOTE, a widely used technique for over-sampling the minority class by generating synthetic samples.
 Here's an overview of the SMOTE process and its impact on model performance: